When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Breastfeeding and pumping both provide essential nutrients for baby’s growth and development
+• Breastfeeding and pumping both deliver essential antibodies and nutrients for your baby’s development.

 The Differences Between Breastfeeding and Pumping

-Whether you’re directly breastfeeding, pumping and feeding expressed milk, or doing a mix of both, your baby is still getting the nutrients they need for proper growth and development.
+Whether you are directly breastfeeding, exclusively pumping (EPing), or doing a mix of both, your baby is getting the specific nutrients they need.
+The milk is the same, but the logistics are vastly different.

 Differences between breastfeeding and pumping